NIKOLA TESLA: GENIUS OF THE GENIUSES

 TESLA AND THOMAS EDISON: THE START OF ONE OF THE GREATEST TECHNOLOGICAL RIVALRY

-After completing his math and physics courses (without earning a degree!) he went on to work under some industrialists and later migrated to the United States to work at Edison Machine Works, under the great American inventor Thomas Edison.
+After completing his math and physics courses (without earning a degree!), Tesla went on to work under several industrialists and later migrated to the United States to work at Edison Machine Works, under the great American inventor Thomas Edison.

-Tesla also mentioned that his first meeting with Edison changed his life forever and that he was inspired by the level of confidence that Edison possessed.
-But things are about change, these two men will soon be hurled up in an ultimate fight for technology which in turn brought about the development of the highly efficient 'Alternating Current' technology.
+Tesla also mentioned that his first meeting with Edison changed his life forever — he was deeply inspired by the unshakable confidence Edison radiated.
+However, things were about to take a dramatic turn, as these two men would soon be embroiled in a fierce technological battle — a rivalry that would lead to the development of the highly efficient 'Alternating Current' technology, a discovery that would ultimately redefine the future of electricity.

 EDISON TESTS TESLA'S CAPABILITIES